daboynb/Safetycore-placeholder/README.md

 - v2: Increased the version number to 2000000000, causing the Play Store update to become unavailable.

-- v3: Removed unnecessary code, reducing the app size from 5.4 MB to 35,4 kB.
+- v3: Removed unnecessary code, signed the app instead of debug and reduced the size from 5.4 MB to 35,4 kB.